VerseMetaVerse/TheNewSuperStack/README.md

 ### The List

 - Verse
+  - A new Functional and Object Language by the creators of Haskell targeted to handle the vast scale of The Metaverse
   - https://github.com/VerseMetaVerse/VerseInfo
   - https://dev.epicgames.com/documentation/en-us/uefn/verse-language-reference
 - Python
+  - Avoid using Python due to 10X slower than the others in 2024!
+But you can't avoid it because it is the primary language of AI research.
+Try to keep it out of any critical performance paths.
   - https://www.python.org/downloads/
   - https://github.com/vinta/awesome-python
 - C#
+  - C# and Java are the two leading Enterprise deployment languages with similar usage percentages althouth Oracles license changes have made C# slightly more popular.
+Both are solid dependable efficient languages.
   - https://github.com/dotnet/csharplang
   - https://github.com/dotnet/roslyn
   - https://learn.microsoft.com/en-us/dotnet/csharp/
   - https://dotnet.microsoft.com/en-us/download/dotnet/8.0
   - https://github.com/quozd/awesome-dotnet
 - F#
+  - F# is a Functional language for AI based on OCaml
   - https://github.com/dotnet/fsharp
   - https://dotnet.microsoft.com/en-us/languages/fsharp
   - https://github.com/fsprojects/awesome-fsharp
 - Java
+  - C# and Java are the two leading Enterprise deployment languages with similar usage percentages althouth Oracles license changes have made C# slightly more popular.
+Both are solid dependable efficient languages.
+Because of the Oracle license mess, a few popular OpenJava alternative runtimes have popped up.
   - https://www.oracle.com/java/technologies/downloads/#java21
   - https://jdk.java.net/21/
   - https://www.oracle.com/java/technologies/downloads/#graalvmjava21
   - https://github.com/akullpp/awesome-java
 - Scala
+  - Scala compiles to the Java JVM but is designed as a Functional language to perform at Scale.
+Used by Twitter(X) for that purpose.
   - https://www.scala-lang.org
   - https://www.scala-lang.org/download/3.3.1.html
   - https://github.com/lampepfl/dotty
   - https://github.com/lauris/awesome-scala
   - https://github.com/scalaz/scalaz
 - C++
+  - Universal cross platform, extremely efficient and complex.
+No human fully understands it.
   - https://isocpp.org
   - https://releases.llvm.org
   - https://visualstudio.microsoft.com/vs/features/cplusplus/
   - https://github.com/fffaraz/awesome-cpp
   - https://github.com/rigtorp/awesome-modern-cpp
 - Rust
+  - Rust compiles to efficient code without the complexity of C++
+  - It has hit the mainstream with usage in BOTH the Linux Kernel and the Windows Kernel!
   - https://www.rust-lang.org
   - https://github.com/rust-lang/rust
   - https://github.com/rust-unofficial/awesome-rust
 - Go
+  - Go is Googles language for Kubernetes and has achieved almost universal adoption for Cloud Native.
   - https://go.dev
   - https://github.com/golang/go
   - https://github.com/avelino/awesome-go